 Getting IT & Facilities Working Together as a Team

 Presentation to the DCOI Cloud & Infrastructure Community of Practice (C&I CoP) is a deep dive into LBNL's experience with a cross-functional energy optimization teams, including the stakeholder engagement other and processes put into place to achieve energy efficiency in the National Energy Research Scientific Computing Center (NERSC).
 The presentation also reviews other CoE reports and work products that can help facilitate cooperation in pursuit of common energy efficiency goals.
-Download the PDF (5/26/2020)
+Access the Presentation.